PiyushLuitel-07/Telco-Customer-Churn-Prediction-using-Traditional-ML-Algorithm-vs-Transformer-Based-Models/README.md

-# Telco Customer Churn Prediction
+# Telco Customer Churn Prediction using ML algorithms vs Transformer Based Model

 ## Project Overview
 This project aims to predict customer churn for a telecommunications company using machine learning techniques.
 The project implements and compares two different approaches: a traditional machine learning model (Logistic Regression/Random Forest) and a Transformer-based model for tabular data.